Karishma-maddimsetti/Clincial-Data-Anlaysis/README.md

 3. Load the dataset if prompted
 4. Explore hospital-based and year-based insights

----

 ## ✨ **Outcome**

 This dashboard enables healthcare teams to monitor critical metrics, track performance over time, identify risks, and improve patient care strategies through data-driven decisions.

----

-If you want, I can also create:

-✔ GitHub folder structure
-✔ A professional cover image/banner for your repository ✔ Short LinkedIn post content

-Would you like that?